Topological Entropy Bounds for Hyperbolic Plateaus of the H\'enon Map: Background

 \subsection{Hyperbolicity}

 To begin we define uniform hyperbolicity.
-Throughout the paper, we will refer to this property simply as hyperbolicity. \begin{definition}[\cite{guck}] A map $f:X\to X$ is said to be (uniformly) \emph{hyperbolic} if for every $x\in X$ the tangent space $T_x X$ for $f$ is a direct sum of stable and unstable subspaces.
-More precisely, we have $T_x X = E^s(x) \oplus E^u(x)$, where $E^s(x)$ and $E^u(x)$ satisfy the following inequalities for some $C>0$ and $0<\lambda<1$, and for all $n\in\mathbb{N}$: \begin{enumerate} \item $\|Df^n(v)\| \leq C\lambda^n\|v\|$ for all $v\in E^s(x)$. \item $\|Df^{-n}(v)\| \leq C\lambda^n\|v\|$ for all $v\in E^u(x)$. \end{enumerate} \end{definition} This structure can be thought of as a generalization of the structure of the Smale horseshoe, namely that there are invariant directions, and there is uniform contraction and expansion in the stable and unstable directions, respectively.
-Some useful properties of hyperbolic systems are discussed below, but for more details see \cite{robinson} and \cite{guck}.
+Throughout the paper, we will refer to this property simply as hyperbolicity.
+Let $X$ be a manifold. \begin{definition}[\cite{guck}] A map $f:X\to X$ is said to be (uniformly) \emph{hyperbolic} if for every $x\in X$ the tangent space $T_x X$ for $f$ is a direct sum of stable and unstable subspaces; more precisely, if we have $T_x X = E^s(x) \oplus E^u(x)$, where $E^s(x)$ and $E^u(x)$ satisfy the following inequalities for some $C>0$ and $0<\lambda<1$, and for all $n\in\mathbb{N}$: \begin{enumerate} \item $\|Df^n(v)\| \leq C\lambda^n\|v\|$ for all $v\in E^s(x)$. \item $\|Df^{-n}(v)\| \leq C\lambda^n\|v\|$ for all $v\in E^u(x)$. \end{enumerate} \end{definition} This structure can be thought of as a generalization of the structure of the Smale horseshoe, namely that there are invariant directions, and there is uniform contraction and expansion in the stable and unstable directions, respectively.
+Some useful properties of hyperbolic systems are discussed below, but for more details see~\cite{robinson} and~\cite{guck}.

-An important property of hyperbolic maps is that they are structurally stable \cite{robinson}, which implies that all maps in the same hyperbolic region are conjugate.
+An important property of hyperbolic maps is that they are structurally stable~\cite{robinson}, which implies that all maps in the same hyperbolic region are conjugate.
 Thus, by Theorem~\ref{thm:topentsemiconj}, the topological entropy is constant within such a region.
 For this reason, we will henceforth call these regions \emph{hyperbolic plateaus}.

-Hyperbolicity often makes it easier to identify interesting dynamics, but it is important to note that sometimes a system can be trivially hyperbolic.
+Hyperbolicity often makes it easier to identify interesting dynamics, but it is important to note that sometimes a system can be ``vacuously'' hyperbolic, in the sense that it is hyperbolic but there is no recurrent behavior.
 A helpful concept in this context is the \emph{nonwandering set}.

-\begin{definition}[\cite{robinson}] The \emph{nonwandering set} of a map $f$ is the set of points $x$ for which every neighborhood $U$ of $x$ has $f^n(U)\cap U \neq \emptyset$ for some $n\geq 1$. \end{definition}
+\begin{definition}[\cite{robinson}] The \emph{nonwandering set} of a map $f$ is the set of points $x$ for which every neighborhood $U$ of $x$ has $f^n(U)\cap U \neq \varnothing$ for some $n\geq 1$. \end{definition}

-Automated methods for proving hyperbolicity have only been introduced recently, by Hruska \cite{hruska} and Arai \cite{zinplats}.
-Arai uses a somewhat indirect technique to prove hyperbolicity which allows for more efficient computations than Hruska.
-Arai's technique, however, does not guarantee that the nonwandering set is not just a finite collection of periodic orbits, or even that it is nonempty.
-Specifically, Arai's technique does not give any information about the topological entropy of the regions in question, which is one motivation for computing entropy bounds for these regions.